Losant/losant-docs/docs/workflows/logic/csv-encode.md

 # CSV Encode Node

-The CSV Encode Node allows a workflow to encode an object on the payload into a CSV String.
+The CSV Encode Node allows a workflow to encode an object array on the payload into a CSV String.

 ![CSV Encode Node](/images/workflows/logic/csv-encode-node.png "CSV Encode Node")